Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 Takeaway

-Well, that concludes our list of the top dozen Workamajig alternatives.
+Well, that concludes our list of the top 13 Workamajig alternatives.

 If you don’t mind a highly complex tool with a long list of features, an option like Scoro or Monday might fit the bill, so long as your team is able to navigate a bit of a learning curve.

-But if you’re looking for a solution that specifically caters to the needs of creatives — just like Workamajig — then you’ll want to check out Rodeo.
-With all of the features you need to manage your creative projects available within Rodeo, you won’t need any additional third-party integrations.
+But if you’re looking for a solution that specifically caters to the needs of creatives — just like Workamajig — then you’ll want to check out Rodeo Drive.
+With all of the features you need to manage your creative projects available within Rodeo Drive, you won’t need any additional third-party integrations.

 Why not try it out?
-Sign up for our 14-day risk-free trial today.
+Get started for free today.